 If you are called for an interview as part of the UK Spouse Visa application process, it is something that you must take very seriously.
 Sometimes it is the applicant who is called for an interview, sometimes it is the sponsor, and sometimes it is both parties.
-The reason that you have been called in is because the Embassy has concerns about your application – usually the legitimacy of your relationship.
+The reason that you have been called in is that the Embassy has concerns about your application – usually the legitimacy of your relationship.

 What you need to know